Buzzkara71/Blockchain-Based-Document-Verification/README.md

 This project will help someone to verify their document based on hash that created by using Ethereum (Sepolia) network blockchain technology.
 This project still under development, feel free to leave a comment / review 🐳.

 ## Getting Started
+Before we started i'd like to inform you that i use Hardhat for deployment testing.
+You can learn more the docs from their official docs [HERE] (https://hardhat.org/hardhat-runner/docs/getting-started)
 Install the depedencies:

 ```bash